MaoZiming/papers/6-system-structure/67-multikernel.md

 * Device interrupts are routed in hardware to the appropriate core, demultiplexed by that core’s CPU driver, and delivered to the driver process as a message.

-* a CPU driver abstracts very little but performs dispatch and fast local messaging between processes on the core.
-It also delivers hardware interrupts to user-space drivers, and locally time-slices user-space processes.
+* a **CPU driver abstracts very little** but performs dispatch and fast local messaging between processes on the core.
+It also delivers hardware interrupts to user-space drivers, and **locally time-slices user-space processes**.
 The CPU driver is invoked via standard system call instructions with a cost comparable to Linux on the same hardware.

 * Monitors collectively coordinate system-wide state, and encapsulate much of the mechanism and policy that would be found in the kernel of a traditional OS.
 The monitors are single-core, user-space processes and therefore schedulable.
 Hence they are well suited to the split-phase, message-oriented inter-core communication of the multikernel model, in particular handling queues of messages, and long-running remote operations.